Agent215/AbrahamSchultz_3207Labs/README.md

 # Abraham Schultz
 ## CreamShell
-(Cache Reduces extra memory allotment)
+(Cache Reduces Extra Allotment of Memory)

 // all that we have here now is testing programs, pseudo code and design documents.